perkyquirky/Guides/DNSCrypt and Pihole/dnscrypt.md

 These commands will clear any errors.

-Now the path is complete!

 The final step is to set your network to forward all DNS requests to the Pihole / DNSCrypt machine.
-This can be done in what ever router internet connection settings you have.
+This can be done in what ever router you use, most likely in the internet connection settings you have.
 I cannot help you there I am afraid.

-That should be it.
-It should be working now.
+Now the DNS communication path is complete!

 ### Step 11